benjamin-heasly/geffenlab-ephys-pipeline/docs/upload-data.md

 Session date MMDDYYYY (multiple dates may be separated by spaces): 03112025 03122025 03132025
 ```

-## Results
+## Results overview

-Matchin session behavior and ephys data should now be on cortex, within the lab's sotrage directory, `/vol/cortex/cd4/geffenlab/`.
+Matching session behavior and ephys data should now be on cortex, within the lab's sotrage directory, `/vol/cortex/cd4/geffenlab/`.

-For the particular session in this example, the raw session data should be located at `/vol/cortex/cd4/geffenalb/raw_data/BH/AS20-minimal3/03112025/`:
+For the session in this example, the raw session data should be located at `/vol/cortex/cd4/geffenalb/raw_data/BH/AS20-minimal3/03112025/`:

 ![Cortex remote desktop files view](./upload-data.png)